(08) 9534 2273

 Zak worked for the Premier for more than four and half years as an adviser responsible for a variety of policy areas and parliamentary duties.
 His time serving at the Premier’s office taught him a huge amount about leadership, while leading him to recognise the resolute commitment that ids required to service the West Australian people in Parliament.

 After working for more than ten years in politics, Zak moved into the private sector, working for Australia’s largest privately-owned builder.
-Over the past two years he has been responsible for developing and implementing business improvement strategies and improving relations with customers, suppliers, industry groups and community representatives.
+In over two years at BGC he has been responsible for developing and implementing business improvement strategies and improving relations with customers, suppliers, industry groups and community representatives.
 This role has afforded Zak the opportunity to be involved in both high-level strategizing and on-the-ground, site-based work.
 When coupled with his extensive policy experience, Zak’s time in the private sector and his personal background leave him well placed to serve the people of Dawesville as their local Member of Parliament.